iterative/mlem.ai/content/docs/start/deploying.md

 res = client.predict(load("test_x.csv"))
 ```

-There is also remote counterpart of `apply` command.
-It will send requests to
+There is also the remote counterpart of `apply` command.
+It will send requests
-your service instead of loading model into memory.
-There are two possible ways
+to your service instead of loading model into memory.
+There are two options to
-to do this via cli: via using service address or deploy meta
+achieve this in CLI: using the service address or the deploy meta.

 ```bash
 $ mlem apply-remote http test_x.csv -c host=http://my-mlem-service.herokuapp.com -c port=80 --json